 Meditation always seems like a good thing to do, except when you’re actually doing it.
 Then it can seem like a boring, uncomfortable, complete waste of time when there are clearly more important things to do, buy, watch, eat and read.

-While “meditating” today, I constructed a list of time-tested ways to avoid actually meditating.
+While “meditating” today, I put together a list of time-tested ways to avoid actually meditating.

 My story is like most others.
 I started to meditate because I was in pain.
 I was 29 years old and in a relationship that kept me constantly off-balance and unsure of myself.
 It was a cold New England January.
 I was depressed, though I didn’t know much about depression at the time and didn’t recognize my own condition.
 My depression was energetic, rather than lethargic.
 I felt like I had coffee running through my veins, keeping me awake all hours of the night with only black thoughts for company.

-I’ve worked with some excellent meditation teachers over the years, but migraine headaches have taught me more than any of them.
+I’ve worked with some excellent teachers over the years, but migraine headaches have taught me more about meditation than any of them.

-When I had my first migraine at 13, the pain and nausea were extreme.
-My mother took me to a pediatrician, who referred me to a neurologist, who prescribed medicine that didn’t work.
-Fast forward decades and doctors and many drugs later—I still get migraines.
-Continue reading My Migraine Guru
+I was 13 when I had my first migraine.
+The pain and nausea were unbearable.
+My worried mother took me to a pediatrician, who referred me to an optometrist, who referred me to a neurologist, who prescribed medicine that didn’t work.
+Fast forward a few decades, several doctors, and many drugs later—I still get migraines.

 How do you distinguish between self and other?
 That’s the question Dr. Karine Gibbs, an Assistant Professor of Molecular and Cellular Biology at Harvard, is trying to answer.
 Using the bacterium Proteus mirabilis as a model, Gibbs and colleagues are working to understand how bacteria discriminate self from non-self.